SofaPirate/Plaquette/CODE_OF_CONDUCT.md

 ## Our Responsibilities

 Project maintainers are responsible for clarifying and enforcing this Code of Conduct.
-They may take any appropriate action to maintain a safe, respectful environment — including moderating comments, closing discussions, or restricting participation.
+They may take any appropriate action to maintain a safe, respectful environment, including moderating comments, closing discussions, or restricting participation.

 ---